 Jonathan Wright, MD of the Tahoma Clinic writes that he has observed in several hundred patients that iodine increases estriol at the expense of estradiol and estrone.
 Thus, giving iodine helps reduce fibroids.
 Your body makes 3 different estrogens.
 Your body makes estriol, estrone, and estradiol.
 Estradiol is the “strong” estrogen responsible for signaling the body to make breasts and wide hips.
 Estrone is a “weak” estrogen.
 Both increased estradiol and estrone are associated with increased breast cancer risk.
 Estriol goes up 100 times during pregnancy.
 Estriol is considered to be a “weak” estrogen.
 Women that are pregnant multiple times and deliver are at lower risk for breast cancer because of high levels of estriol in the body.
 Iodine increases “weak” estriol at the expense of estradiol and estrone.
 This enables fibroids to become smaller.

 Sometimes the Fibroid can be calcified.
+Most large fibroids are calcified.
 The fibroid is usually calcified because you have a Magnesium Deficiency.
 A Magnesium Deficiency causes calcifications in the body.
 Bone spurs are common with a Magnesium Deficiency.
 You have a Magnesium Deficiency because of chronic xenoestrogen exposure usually on the skin.
 Chronic Xenoestrogen exposure causes Magnesium Deficiency.
 Magnesium Deficiency also causes tightening of the muscles.
 This increased muscle tension may cause constipation, Charlie Horses, back pain, and cold hands and cold feet.
 Cold hands and cold feet are caused by the arterioles that feed the hands and feet constricting and limiting blood flow to the hands and feet.
 The Magnesium Deficiency causes the muscular sheath around the arterioles to constrict.

 1. Eliminate xenoestrogens on the skin.
 Don’t worry too much about food with the exception of coffee, chocolate and cocoa butter.
 Only use products recommended on the purple sheet.
 Buy any product from us and you’ll get a NO-NO list and recommended product list for FREE.